Non-perturbative CPMG scaling and qutrit-driven breakdown under compiled superconducting-qubit control: a single-qubit study: Cross-tier CPMG scaling evolution

 \paragraph{Mechanism: dynamic-range compression, not exponent breakdown.} The $R^2$ degradation across tiers is not a breakdown of the underlying scaling exponent's robustness, but a compression of the observable $\chi$-space dynamic range available for fitting.
 At Tier-0, the five even-$n$ data points ($n_\pi = 2, 4, 6, 8, 10$) span a $\chi$ range of approximately $6\times$ (from $\chi \approx 1$ at $n_\pi = 2$ to $\chi \approx 6$ at $n_\pi = 10$), providing sufficient dynamic range to support a two-parameter power-law fit ($R^2 = 0.993$).
 At Tier-1, stronger coupling shifts the entire $\chi$ trajectory upward: $\chi$ at $n_\pi = 2$ already exceeds ${\sim}2.5$ ($\varepsilon \approx 0.92$), and the remaining $n$-points saturate toward $\varepsilon \to 1$ where small noise in $\varepsilon$ produces large excursions in $\chi = -\ln(1-\varepsilon)$, collapsing the effective dynamic range.
 At Tier-2, $\chi$ at $n_\pi = 2$ exceeds 4 ($\varepsilon > 0.98$), leaving almost no usable dynamic range; the power-law fit becomes ill-conditioned regardless of the true underlying exponent.

 The Floquet-theorem argument (\S\ref{si:floquet_argument}) guarantees $\gamma \to 1$ at arbitrary coupling strength within the truncated \heom{} framework.
 The $R^2$ degradation therefore measures \emph{observability} of the scaling law---how well the finite-$n$ window resolves the power-law behaviour---rather than a physical transition in the exponent itself.
-This distinction is critical for interpreting the Tier-0 restriction: the ``well-conditioned regime'' boundary is set by the measurement protocol (five-point fit $\times$ finite-$n$ range), not by the physics of non-perturbative exponent robustness.
+This distinction bears on the interpretation of the Tier-0 restriction: the ``well-conditioned regime'' boundary is set by the measurement protocol (five-point fit $\times$ finite-$n$ range), not by the physics of non-perturbative exponent robustness.

 \paragraph{Intermediate $\eta$ scan with saturation-aware fitting.} To quantify the coupling-strength boundary more precisely, we scan five $\eta$ values from Tier-0 ($7.85 \times 10^{-7}$\,GHz) to Tier-1 ($1.8 \times 10^{-6}$\,GHz) using uniform \heom{} parameters ($D = 5$, $N_r = 3$) and the X-\cpmg{} Standard protocol.
 Table~\ref{tab:si:cross_tier} uses a simple $\chi$-space power-law model ($\chi = An^{\gamma}$), which becomes ill-conditioned when $\varepsilon \to 1$ drives $\chi = -\ln(1-\varepsilon)$ into a noise-amplified regime.
 To resolve this, we employ model selection via the corrected Akaike information criterion (AICc) among three candidates: power law, saturating power law, and a direct $\varepsilon$-space model $\varepsilon = 1 - \exp(-An^{\gamma})$.
 At all five $\eta$ values, AICc selects the $\varepsilon$-direct model, which inherently handles $\varepsilon \to 1$ saturation without $\chi$-space numerical amplification.